accomplishing some of my own Herculean and Sisyphean labours (of which more

 Consequently, over the years I have gradually mutated from being a pure voluntary political activist to being a part time mercenary development researcher also.
 I have written profusely in this time about my life and work as well as everything else under the sun that has crossed my mind or for which I have been paid money!
 Indeed given the fact that money in the modern capitalist world is concentrated in the hands of tycoons and the state apparatus controlled by them there is no ethically legitimate way in which to earn money (For the convenience of capitalists the laws are made in such a way as to juridically legitimise what is essentially theft).
 As the great French Anarchist Pierre Proudhon famously said - "Property is Theft".
 So, I have thought it more prudent to become a mercenary and thieve along with the capitalists rather than beg for survival like the Buddha ( incidentally he was not averse to hobnobbing with the princes of his day to fund his Sangha) as I used to do earlier (after all begging too is thieving at one remove if one does not question the sources of one's donor's wealth).
+In fact the great American anarchist Henry David Thoreau used to run a factory where he exploited the labourers to earn the money with which he marched to his own drumbeats!!!
 I try and use the proceeds of my capitalist thieving as much as possible to help my Bhil adivasi friends to fight this large scale thievery or more appropriately robbery.
 A contradictory situation which ensures that at the end of the day, regardless of my scepticism and anarchism, in practice I am not doing anything overly radical or revolutionary.
 Actually revolution has become a problematical concept given the fact that most revolutions have never been able to sustain their radicalism in the post revolution era.
 Of course there have not been any anarchist revolutions because the anarchists are incapable of bringing about a revolution to overthrow centralised systems given that such overthrow requires the revolutionaries to be as centralised as the systems they seek to overthrow.
 Thus, anarchists by definition cannot be organised revolutionaries involved in overthrowing centralised states and must plough a lonely furrow.
 Here are links to interviews of mine which make this explicit -

 The World Wide Web is one place from where I have learned many things in recent years and all for free.
 The ideas of many people posted on the web have helped me immensely in formulating my very own plans for thieving.
 I am part of a group of people who have set up a website on the state of Chhattisgarh from where Subhadra hails.
 Initially this webpage of mine was nested in this larger website (http://.cgnet.in).
 But, since this website is overly critical of the state and its functioning the latter hit back by warning the hosts of the website, who are a well meaning NGO who were hosting for free, to stop doing so.
 So now the Chhattisgarh Net website is commercially hosted and only partially so.
 I myself have set up this page on Google sites so as to avoid paying money for it like earlier.
 I propose to give back something to the Web and the world at large through this website in the hope that others too may benefit from my experiences as I have from theirs -